Why SAE Institute?

-At our US locations: we offer Certificate, Diploma, and Associate Degree programs.
-At this time, we do not offer a Bachelor Degree or Masters.
+At our US locations: we offer Certificate, Diploma, Associate , Bachelor's Degree programs.

 The SAE Alumni Association has been set up as a way to keep graduates in touch.
 As an Alumni member you can search for and find other alumni or just look for special offers from various manufacturers and SAE partners around the globe.
 There is also an active online job terminal where you can search for job opportunities that await you and a yearly Alumni conference.